AnastasiaAzarenok/cv_2025/cv.md

 Analyst

-* Preparation of business projects PL, CF;
-* Analysis of investment projects (NPV, IRR, PP, PI);
+* Preparation of reports with detailed analysis of supply assurance, demand planning, and logistics reasons;
-* Analysis and monitoring of financial indicators;
+* Automation and optimization of reporting for departments;
-* Market analysis, cost calculation, and pricing;
+* Development of predictive models;
-* Preparation of presentations and dashboards using Power BI, presenting performance results to the owner.
+* Preparation of presentations with commentary based on analytics.

 __From 2015 to 2021 year__